tttmaximttt/go-api-example/README.md

 # go-api-example
-Go api example with docker and kubernetis.
+Go api example with docker and kubernetes.